-As a result of the new legislation which made it mandatory to identify and follow-up children of mentally ill parents [7], all hospitals in the northern region of Norway received information in form of a directive [6].
-This directive describes the new legislation and provides detailed comments on the new policy the health personnel are expected to adopt.
-The new policy entails that health personnel are to identify minor children, as well as provide information and support for children of patients with a mental illness.
-The directive does not however provide the health care services with systematic routines or guidelines in terms of how the new practice is to be operationalized.
+As a result of the new legislation which made it mandatory to identify and follow-up children of mentally ill parents [7], all hospitals in the northern region of Norway received information in form of a directive (IS-5/2010).
 In addition, the health personnel were given one-day courses that encompassed information about the new policies and procedures that were expected to be implemented due to the new legislation [6].
 However, the way the hospitals were to adopt and implement the new operating routines was not standardized.
 To a large extent each hospital had to make decisions about procedures themselves.
 In collaboration with the largest university hospital in northern Norway, the BAP-project was therefore designed to systematize procedures in such a way that the implementation of new routines was evaluated continuously.
 The evaluation of the implementation process is a part of a 10-year longitudinal (pre-post-one year follow-up) study, and the new practice is use of the interventions Family Assessment Form and Child Talks in the hospital.

-Electronic survey questionnaires were used for both measurement times (Quest Back), and the questionnaires were completed anonymously.
+Electronic survey questionnaires were used for both groups of participants (Quest Back), and the questionnaires were completed anonymously.
 To illustrate at which stages we collect data in our study, we have inserted the times of measurement into the implementation model that was our framework (T1-T2).
-T1 represent the pre-test group and T2 represent the post-test group.
-T3-data will be gathered in a follow-up study of the implementation process, when the changes that were implemented are at full operation [Figure 2].
+T1 represent the pre-test group and T2 represent the post- test group.
+T3-data will be gathered in a follow-up study of the implementation process, when the changes that were implemented are at full operation.